MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-config-data-for-records-overview.md

 ---
-title: Overview of data migration for records | MicrosoftDocs
+title: Overview of data migration for records
 description: This article provides an overview of data migration in the records channel in Omnichannel for Customer Service.
 author: neeranelli
 ms.author: nenellim
-ms.reviewer: nenellim
+ms.reviewer: shujoshi
 ms.topic: overview
-ms.date: 07/07/2023
+ms.date: 07/21/2023
 ms.custom: bap-template
 ---